Cromwell tank: Production

-Total A27 production consisted of 4,016 tanks, 950 of which were Centaurs and 3,066 Cromwells.
-In addition, 375 Centaur hulls were built to be fitted with an anti-aircraft gun turret; only 95 of these were completed.
+Total A27 production consisted of 4,016 tanks, 950 of which were Centaurs and 3,066 Cromwells; another 375 Centaur hulls were built for an anti-aircraft gun turret; only 95 of these were completed.
 Production was led by Leyland Motors on Centaur, and Birmingham Railway Carriage and Wagon Company (BRC&W) on Cromwell.
-Several other British firms also built Centaur and Cromwell tanks, however, as the numbers required were greater than any one company could deliver.
+Several other British firms built Centaur and Cromwell tanks, as the numbers required were greater than any one company could deliver.
 Companies contracted to build the tanks included English Electric, Harland and Wolff, John Fowler & Co., LMS Railway, Metro-Cammell, Morris Motors and Ruston-Bucyrus.

-Production of Cromwell and Centaur was split into two different groups.
-Cromwell was to be built by BRC&W and Metro-Cammell while Centaur was to be built by Leyland, English-Electric, Harland & Wolf, John Fowler & Co., LMS, Morris, Ruston-Bucyrus.
-Nuffield also switched production to Centaur when Cavalier completed.
-To increase Cromwell production capacity, English Electric switched from manufacturing Centaur to Cromwell, but remained tooled for Centaur.
+Production of Cromwell and Centaur was split into two groups.
+The Cromwell was to be built by BRC&W and Metro-Cammell while Centaurs were to be built by Leyland, English-Electric, Harland & Wolf, John Fowler & Co., LMS, Morris, Ruston-Bucyrus.
+Nuffield also switched production to the Centaur when the Cavalier order was completed.
+To increase Cromwell production capacity, English Electric switched from manufacturing the Centaur to the Cromwell but remained tooled for the Centaur.
 This resulted in a number of Cromwells being built with Centaur hulls.
 By January 1943, when production started, Leyland had become the production and design lead for A27 series including subcontractors producing components.
 Records show that John Fowler & Co. also produced both varieties.

-Vauxhall produced two Cromwell pilot models—with a turret similar to that of the Churchill—in the expectation that they would build Cromwells once production of Churchill was terminated in 1943, but Churchill production was extended and Vauxhall withdrew from the Cromwell programme.
+Vauxhall produced two Cromwell pilot models—with a turret similar to that of the Churchill—in the expectation that they would build Cromwells once production of Churchill was terminated in 1943 but Churchill production was extended and Vauxhall withdrew from the Cromwell programme.

 Design

 Hull

-The frame was of riveted construction, though welding was used later.
-The armour plate was then bolted to the frame; large bosses on the outside of the plate were used on the turret.
+The frame was of riveted construction and welding was used later.
+The armour plate was bolted to the frame; large bosses on the outside of the plate were used on the turret.
 The suspension was of the Christie type, with long helical springs (in tension) angled back to keep the hull sides low.
-Of the five road wheels each side, four had shock absorbers.
+Of the five road wheels on each side, four had shock absorbers.
 The tracks were driven by sprocketed wheels at the rear and tension adjusted at the front idler, this being standard British practice.
 Some variants were produced with 14 in tracks; later, 15.5-inch tracks were used.
 As with previous Christie-suspension cruiser tanks, there were no track return rollers, the track being supported instead on the tops of the road wheels, known as the "slack-track" design.
 The side of the hull was made up of two spaced plates, the suspension units between them, and the outer plate having cutouts for the movement of the road-wheel axles.